-There is a ten-year contract with the Faroese Ministry of Fishery and the Ministry of Transport, Infrastructure and Labor to provide helicopter Search and Rescue (SAR) and domestic transport to the most remote islands.
+There is a ten-year contract with the Faroese Ministry of Fishery and the Ministry of Foreign Affairs and Trade to provide helicopter Search and Rescue (SAR) and domestic transport to the most remote islands.
 The contract is in effect from 2016-2025.
 The service has improved significantly with these two new AW 139 helicopters, which can reach the 200 nautical mile limit of Faroese territorial waters, where they can perform rescue operations for 30 minutes.
 The helicopters have 14 seats, compared with 9 seats on the old Bell 412 helicopters.

-The SAR service was called out on 62 occasions in 2017 compared to 96 occasions in 2016.
-The company has provided domestic helicopter services in the Faroe Islands since 1994 and SAR operations since 2001.
+The SAR service was called out on 74 occasions in 2018 compared to 62 occasions in 2017.
+The airline has provided domestic helicopter services in the Faroe Islands since 1994 and SAR operations since 2001.

-Since 2001, the company has assisted all oil companies involved in oil exploration in the Faroe Islands.
+Since 2001, the airline has assisted all oil companies involved in oil exploration in the Faroe Islands.
 The last oil exploration took place in 2014.